cambridge-ceu/CEU-matters/docs/resources.md

   * Applying for Research Grants, v9 11.01.2023
   * CEU mailing list
-    - To post to the list, send your email to: <a href="mailto:phpc-ceu-group@lists.cam.ac.uk">phpc-ceu-group@lists.cam.ac.uk</a>.
+    - To post to the list, send your email to: <phpc-ceu-group@lists.cam.ac.uk>.
     - General information about the mailing list is at: [https://lists.cam.ac.uk/mailman/listinfo/phpc-ceu-group](https://lists.cam.ac.uk/mailman/listinfo/phpc-ceu-group).
 If you ever want to unsubscribe or change your options (eg, switch to or from digest mode), visit your subscription page at: [https://lists.cam.ac.uk/mailman/options/phpc-ceu-group/CRSid%40medschl.cam.ac.uk](https://lists.cam.ac.uk/mailman/options/phpc-ceu-group/CRSid%40medschl.cam.ac.uk).
-You can also make such adjustments via email by sending a message to: <a href="mailto:phpc-ceu-group-request@lists.cam.ac.uk">phpc-ceu-group-request@lists.cam.ac.uk</a>. with the word `help' in the subject or body (don't include the quotes), and you will get back a message with instructions.
+You can also make such adjustments via email by sending a message to: <phpc-ceu-group-request@lists.cam.ac.uk>. with the word `help' in the subject or body (don't include the quotes), and you will get back a message with instructions.
-    - Queries about the list can be made via <a href="mailto:phpc-ceu-group-owner@lists.cam.ac.uk">phpc-ceu-group-owner@lists.cam.ac.uk</a>.
+    - Queries about the list can be made via <phpc-ceu-group-owner@lists.cam.ac.uk>.
   * CEU Management Team <CEUManagement@medschl.cam.ac.uk>
   * HLRI
     - Address
       ```
       (Cambridge Biomedical Campus):
+      British Heart Foundation Cardiovascular Epidemiology Unit
-      Department of Public Health and Primary Care / British Heart Foundation Cardiovascular Epidemiology Unit
+      Department of Public Health and Primary Care
       Victor Phillip Dahdaleh Heart and Lung Research Institute
       University of Cambridge
       Papworth Road, Cambridge CB2 0BB